SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 > Note: The [*manifest.json*](../../../tree/main-single-tenant/app/poetryslams/webapp/manifest.json) defines which component is loaded initially by setting `initialLoad: true` as an option of the component.

-To load the sandbox and SAPUI5, you need to replace the SAPUI5 bootstraping script with a script to configure an SAPUI5 shell ([*setShellConfig.js*](../../../tree/main-single-tenant/app/poetryslams/webapp/util/setShellConfig.js)).
+To load the sandbox and SAPUI5, you need to replace the SAPUI5 bootstrapping script with a script to configure an SAPUI5 shell ([*setShellConfig.js*](../../../tree/main-single-tenant/app/poetryslams/webapp/util/setShellConfig.js)).
 Additionally, the shell needs to be rendered and placed on the HTML body as soon as the SAPUI5 core is initialized ([*setContent.js*](../../../tree/main-single-tenant/app/poetryslams/webapp/util/setContent.js)).
 Add both files to folder *app/poetryslams/webapp/util*.
 Using separate scripts allows you to avoid inline scripts in the Content Security Policy (see the corresponding paragraph in [Prepare Your Project Configuration for Cloud Foundry Deployments](./15a-Prepare-One-Off-Deployment.md#prepare-your-project-configuration-for-cloud-foundry-deployments)).

 Use the different scripts in the `<head>` section of the [`app/poetryslams/webapp/index.html`](../../../tree/main-single-tenant/app/poetryslams/webapp/index.html):